thinlizzy/Caya/HOWTO.md

 window.addEventListener('load', myGame.run);
 ```

 This will display a rotating blue circle.
 Note the `init` function, which is meant for initialization of variables and preparation of data.
 This function is called once as the state is being initialized.
 This happens automatically when the state is entered into for the first time, or you can initialize states manually using `myGame.initStates([state1, state2, ...])`.
+Either way, `init` is guaranteed to only be executed once.

 Note that we are **not** using `simpleLoop` in the above example.
 This means that the engine will call both `update` and `draw` functions on the active game state.